Yes. You can either complete a general degree in U.S. law or specialize in one of the following areas:

 In addition to Introduction to U.S. Legal Systems, Legal Writing and Research, and one required first-year common law course (torts, contracts, criminal law, property, constitutional law, or civil procedure), LL.M. candidates are generally free to take any courses subject to the course prerequisites or the permission of the instructor.

-UC Hastings does offer a J.D. transfer program which allows qualifying LL.M. students to apply to the J.D. program using grades and faculty recommendations instead of an LSAT score.
+UC Hastings does offer a J.D. transfer program which allows qualifying UC Hastings LL.M. students to apply to the J.D. program using grades and faculty recommendations instead of an LSAT score.
 If accepted, the transfer will occur after you have completed the requirements for the LL.M. program.
 However, if you are admitted into the J.D. program as a transfer student, you will NOT receive your LL.M. degree.
 Instead the credits you have obtained through the LL.M. program will be applied towards the satisfaction of your J.D. degree, and you will be required to spend another two years of study in order to satisfy all of the requirements for the J.D. degree.
+LL.M. students from other law schools are not eligible for this transfer program.

-The LL.M. program in U.S. Law is for candidates who have received, or will receive prior to enrolling at UC Hastings, a law degree from a law school outside of the United States.
+The LL.M. program in U.S. Legal Studies is for candidates who have received, or will receive prior to enrolling at UC Hastings, a law degree from a recognized law school outside of the United States.
 At this time, if you have received a law degree from a U.S. law school you are ineligible for the LL.M. program.
+To see a list of minimum degree requirements by country, click here.

 Contact the Educational Testing Services (ETS) on the web.
 The school code for the TOEFL is 4342.

-Estimated living costs including housing, food, personal expenses, books, and transportation will cost about $21,000 for the year.
+Estimated living costs including housing, food, personal expenses, books, and transportation will cost about $22,500 for the academic year.

-UC Hastings offers a limited number of scholarships to LL.M students based on both merit and need.
+UC Hastings offers a limited number of scholarships to LL.M. students based on both merit and need.
 If you wish to apply for a scholarship, you will need to answer the optional scholarship application questions on your online LSAC application.
-You will also need to attach a word document briefly describing your financial need and why you are applying for a scholarship.
-For more information, please contact the Program Coordinator for the Graduate Division at email@example.com.
+For more information, please visit our Scholarships and Financial Aid page or contact the Program Coordinator for the Graduate Division at firstname.lastname@example.org.

-The LL.M program lasts one academic year from mid-August to May.
+The LL.M. program lasts one academic year from early-August through May.

-We do not have formal part-time or summer LL.M. program.
-However, each year a number of students begin their LL.M program by attending the UC Hastings Summer Legal Institute.
+We do not have a formal part-time or summer LL.M. program.
+However, each year a number of students begin their LL.M. program by attending the UC Hastings Summer Legal Institute.

 There are generally 20 to 30 students who enroll in the program each year.

 UC Hastings is one of a limited number of urban law schools with housing devoted exclusively to its students.
 To download an application form online, please contact UC Hastings’s Housing Department.
-We do recommend that you apply for housing early.
+We do recommend that you apply for housing early as space is limited and is offered on a first-come-first-served basis.
 The housing department also offers resources to assist students in finding off campus housing.
-For additional information please contact Housing Services at firstname.lastname@example.org or 415-557-0985.
+For additional information please contact Housing Services at email@example.com or 415-557-0985.

 Accepted students will be sent the required forms to apply for a visa with the U.S. Embassy or Consulate in your home country.